marinaKollmitz/mobilityaids_detector/README.md

 * `hmm_transition_prob`: Transition probability of the mobilityaids classes of the HMM.
 How likely it is that the class changes between frames (e.g., person with crutches puts the crutches away and is now a pedestrian)
 * `use_hmm`: Whether to use the HMM component of the tracking module.
 If false, the tracker performs EKF updates and the mobilityaids class is determined by the last paired detection.

+The mobilityaids_detector has the following ROS parameters for configuration:

+* `model_config`: Detectron model config file, found in `<PATH_TO_DETECTRONDISTANCE>/mobilityaids_models/<MODEL>/<...>.yaml.` Make sure the config file matches the input image stream: RGB or DepthJet
+* `camera_topic`: Topic of the input image stream (RGB or Depth).
+If the input images only have one channel, they are assumed to be depth images and converted to DepthJet
+* `camera_info_topic`: Topic with camera info.
+We take the camera calibration and the camera frame id from the `camera_info_topic`.
+* `fixed_frame`: Fixed tf frame for tracking, like `odom`.
+The tracking module requires transforms between the `fixed_frame` and the camera frame, if they are not available you can set the `tracking` parameter to `false` and use the detection without tracking.
+* `tracking`: Whether or not to perform tracking on the mobilityaids detections.
+* `filter_inside_boxes`: If `true`, the mobilityaids_detector filters pedestrian detections for which a fraction of the bounding box above `inside_box_ratio` lies inside a mobilityaids bounding box.
+This accounts for cases where the detector outputs a pedestrian and a mobilityaids detection for the same person.
+* `inside_box_ratio`: threshold for filtering inside bounding boxes

 ## Running the Mobilityaids Detector on Your Robot

 For running the mobilityaids_detector on your own data, change the `camera_topic` and `camera_info_topic` accordingly.
 The tracking also requires tf transformations between the `fixed_frame` and the camera frame (from the `camera_info_topic`).
 If tf is not available, you can set the `tracking` ros param to false and use the detection only.